gtbjj/gtbjj.github.io/_drafts/rpg/DND5E-Superunknown-2.md

     - Phage (CR 7) = 2900
     - Oni (CR 7) = 2900
     - Stone Giant (CR 7) = 2900

-Cas is able to defeat "Altorin" due to "lucky strikes."
-Altorin is still in good spirits, though he states he was "holding back" against Cas (uknonwn if true).

-Chuck returns with letter from Balfador and Alodel, stating that Ellion is now a faux priest in the priesthood of Lolth, though he appears to be harboring necromancer powers and a ghoulish / undead army rather than that of driders and drow which suggest an ulterior motive such as being in league with a necromancer.

-Corros is afraid that the war in the East is between dieties, not mere mortal armies.
-He refuses to fight as to remain neutral between good and evil.
-He believes there is order to the universe and that the burning Kokiri forrest is due to some other sort of imbalance such as the evil in this world becoming too chaotic and thus those forces have turned on eachother... however, it seems to have caused a weakness between realms allowing for other "balances" to enter the world (e.g. other lawful dieties)... he says there's something suspcious about Digs.

 ---